ADD CONDITION

 CareOne Honey Lemon Cough Drops temporarily relieve cough associated with a cold, as well as occasional minor irritation and sore throat.

-Adults and children 5 years and over should allow 1 drop to dissolve slowly in the mouth, which may be repeated every 2 hours as necessary or as directed by a doctor.
+For adults and children 5 years and over, allow 1 drop to dissolve slowly in your mouth, and you may repeat this every 2 hours as necessary or as directed by a doctor.

 What should I do if my cough persists?

-Stop use and ask a doctor if your cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache, as these could be signs of a serious condition.
+Stop use and ask a doctor if your cough persists for more than 7 days, tends to recur, or is accompanied by fever, rash, or persistent headache, as these could indicate a serious condition.

-Are there any warnings associated with sore throat?
+Are there any warnings for sore throat?

 Yes, if your sore throat is severe, persists for more than 2 days, or is accompanied by fever, headache, rash, swelling, nausea, or vomiting, consult a doctor promptly.